 2. When they come, they register for an account but don’t use your product at all.
 They just jump ship.

 Primarily, make sure you have access to that kind of information.
 Knowing whether your users — once registered — finally managed to use your product or not, is information crucial for your next steps.
 And there are different approaches over how you can achieve that.

 Then, you need to find a way to monitor their actions when using your software product itself (data stored on their actions), if possible.
 Or, better yet, use specialized software or platforms to get more detailed information.
 See exactly how they use your product or service and find the problems they may be facing.
 You’ll find an infrastructure like that of tremendous value, especially after you’ve landed your first paying customer.

-This level of monitoring will provide you with precious insights on modifications that may needed, over improved usability.
+This level of monitoring will provide you with precious insights on modifications that may be needed, over improved usability.
 That’s a much better approach, which will help map triggers or events, such as clicks and actions, to the respective calls, storing analytics data.
 Setting up a system as such early on, will help you make improvements on your product much sooner.
 And you can extend the use of that information into the future, guiding new features or modifications.